-Predicting Self-determinism: Role of Charismatic Leadership and Mentoring Effectiveness among Physical Education Teachers of Higher Education Institutes
+Predicting Self-determinism: Role of Charismatic Leadership and Mentoring Effectiveness in Physical Education Teachers

 DOI:

-The current study aimed to find the relationship between charismatic leadership, mentoring effectiveness and self-determination in physical education instructors.
+The current study aimed to find the relationship among charismatic leadership, mentoring effectiveness, and self-determination in physical education instructors.
 It was hypothesized that there would be a negative relationship between charismatic leadership and mentoring effectiveness and a positive relationship between charismatic leadership and self-determination.
 Charismatic leadership and mentoring effectiveness would be significant positive predictors of self-determination.
-Data were collected from male physical education teachers from Lahore using a convenient sampling.
+Data were collected from the male physical education teachers in Lahore using a convenient sampling.
 The research findings indicate that instructors with strategic vision, sensitivity to the environment, and sensitivity to members’ needs have a high awareness of themselves and their perceived choices.
-There were non-significant family systems, educational differences, and income differences in self-determination among physical education instructors. = This study would help explore leadership styles in connection to mentoring effectiveness and self-determination for better teaching efficacy and the development of academia.
-Future research can include female teachers and cities other than Lahore.
+There were non-significant family systems, educational differences, and income differences in self-determination among the physical education instructors.
+This study would help explore leadership styles in connection to mentoring effectiveness and self-determination for better teaching efficacy and the development of academia.
+Future research can include female teachers and cities, other than Lahore.

 Downloads